John Fleming (bishop): Episcopal ministry

 Following the 2017 establishment of a process "to listen carefully in an open manner to the priests, religious and people of the diocese as it plans for the future", Fleming was reported in the Irish Examiner as having given his support for a specially devised delegation process for the ordination of female priests.
 However, the headline, which claimed that he backed parishioners who wanted female priests, was deemed to be "entirely misleading".
 Speaking to MidWest Radio on 23 September 2019, the co-ordinator of the listening process, Fr Brendan Hoban, confirmed that while Fleming had agreed to do everything within his remit to sustain the diocese into the future, he had not agreed to ordain women to the priesthood.

 Ahead of a referendum on liberalising abortion laws on 25 May 2018, Fleming quoted Pope Francis by saying that true compassion neither marginalises anyone, nor does it humiliate and exclude, but that much less consider the disappearance of a person as a good thing.
 He called on voters to “pray that Ireland will continue to earnestly support and care for the right to life of the unborn child".

 Launching the annual diocesan Society of St Vincent de Paul appeal in 2020, Fleming acknowledged that while poverty was still prevalent in Ireland, it was an issue that was for the most part hidden behind closed doors: “It is there that its dark, insidious presence makes itself felt in cold rooms, bad food, and an atmosphere which dampens mental and physical wellbeing.”

 Fleming joined a number of church leaders in the West of Ireland on 16 September 2021, in calling on the Irish government to offer reparations to homeowners whose properties were affected by defective concrete blocks.

+Retirement

+In accordance with canon law, Fleming submitted his episcopal resignation to the Congregation for Bishops on his 75th birthday on 16 February 2023, but was expected to remain in the see until a successor was appointed.

+He remained in the see until the appointment of the Archbishop of Tuam, Francis Duffy, as apostolic administrator on 10 April 2024.